qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 pip install sentence-transformers numpy
 ```

-In order to process incoming requests neural search will need 2 things: 1) a model to convert the query into a vector and 2) the Qdrant client to perform search queries.
+In order to process incoming requests, neural search will need 2 things: 1) a model to convert the query into a vector and 2) the Qdrant client to perform search queries.

 1. Create a file named `neural_searcher.py` and specify the following.